DellESI/RackManager-Docs-Published/Redfish-API-Users-Guide-for-DSS9000-RackManager.md

       { "AuthFailureLoggingThreshold": <thresh_Int64>,
       "AccountLockoutThreshold": <lockThresh_Int16>,
       "AccountLockoutDuration": <duration_Int32>,
-      "AccountLockoutCounterResetAfter>: <resetThresh_Int32> }
+      "AccountLockoutCounterResetAfter": <resetThresh_Int32> }
-      where: all of these integers are >=0, and "AccountLockoutDuration" is > AccountLockoutCounterResetAfter “MinPasswordLength” its read Only.
+      where: all of these integers are >=0, and "AccountLockoutDuration" is > AccountLockoutCounterResetAfter "MinPasswordLength" its read Only.
 Response data: None
 Privilege required: ConfigureUsers
 Success Status Code: 204 No Content